PeterHickman/predict_soccer_matches/README.md

 ## Afterword

 My first attempt at this was barely better than average so I am happy with how this went.
 The various magic numbers were pulled out of thin air but seem to work.
-The next step would be to see what the changing these values would be achieve
+The next step would be to see what changing these values would be achieve

 Another project for another day